Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 3. Step 0: Inventory and classify personal data

-3.1 Build a pragmatic PII taxonomy
+3.1 Build a pragmatic PII taxonomy (3 tiers)

 3.2 Identify PII across AI-specific artifacts

-3.3 Add “data labels” at ingestion (not later)
+3.3 Add data labels at ingestion (not later)

 Do not rely on “we won’t store it”